 - Get more check-outs

-- Increase the frequency of purchases
+- Increase the purchase frequency

 - Increase the general basket value